ravicho/Vitis-Tutorials/docs/Bloom-Filter/README.md

 In general, this application has use cases in data analytics, such as browsing through unstructured data of emails and text files to identify the documents that closely associate with a specific user and send notifications accordingly.

-In this tutorial, you will work with the following optimization techniques:

-* Memory transfer optimizations
-* Dataflow and streams
-* Multiple compute units (CUs) and out-of-order (overlap of data and compute)
-* Multiple DDR banks and PLRAM

 # Before You Begin